-2015 Actions: The Foundation will follow the Communications Plan (Appendix V) in 2015 to:
+2016 Actions: The Foundation will follow the Communications Plan (Appendix V) in 2016 to:

-- Ensure that the public, NGO and government stakeholders understand the Foundation's program, our successes, challenges and achievements. - Continue to build a distinct profile/brand for The Atlantic Salmon Conservation Foundation as an efficient, effective and durable contributor to conservation of wild Atlantic salmon. - Motivate and involve volunteer-based groups/individual to become involved in the Foundation's salmon conservation program. - Ensure that potential applicants for funding are aware of the Foundation's program, how it works and how to apply for funding. - Ensure that appropriate recognition is given to the Foundation by ultimate recipients of grants. - Ensure that appropriate recognition is given to the Minister of Fisheries and Oceans for the Government of Canada's contribution to salmon conservation through creation of the Atlantic Salmon Endowment Fund for which the Foundation is responsible. - Motivate and encourage government, corporate and individual donors and sponsors to understand, contribute to and support the Foundation's mission and its achievements.
+- Ensure that the public, NGO and government stakeholders understand the Foundation's program, our successes, challenges and achievements. - Continue to build a distinct profile/brand for The Atlantic Salmon Conservation Foundation as an efficient, effective and durable contributor to conservation of wild Atlantic salmon. - Motivate and involve volunteer-based groups/individual to become involved in the Foundation's salmon conservation program. - Ensure that potential applicants for funding are aware of the Foundation's program, how it works and how to apply for funding. - Ensure that appropriate recognition is given to the Foundation by ultimate recipients of grants. - Ensure that appropriate recognition is given to the Minister of Fisheries and Oceans for the Government of Canada's contribution to salmon conservation through creation of the Atlantic Salmon Endowment Fund for which the Foundation is responsible. - Motivate and encourage government, corporate and individual donors and sponsors to understand, contribute to and support the Foundation's mission and its achievements. - Strengthen partnership activity with other conservation organizations.